-First, let me tell you my story about learning Spanish so that you know that you can learn a language on your own.
+First, let me tell you my story of learning Spanish in Chile so that you know you can learn a language on your own.

 But neither the Latinos nor the foreigners living in Chile spoke English, at least not as much as I expected.
-That is when I realized that I had to learn Spanish.
+That’s when I realized I had to learn Spanish.
 Reality hit me hard, and I prayed for survival.

 Learning Spanish in Chile, a country notorious for bad Spanish, wasn’t easy.
 I struggled to make my way around Chile from morning until night.
 I couldn’t understand the conversations on the dining table and longed to participate.
 I missed cracking jokes.
 I wanted to cry.

-Rather than pitying myself, I decided that I had to learn enough Spanish so that I can understand the people around me and reply.
-And that is what I did.
+Rather than pitying myself, I decided to learn enough Spanish to understand the people around me and reply.
+So that’s what I did.
 From speaking incorrect Spanish unabashedly to practicing Spanish grammar with workbooks, I tried all ways to learn a language.

 Fast forwards a few weeks, I started speaking Spanish fluently.
 I was still a foreigner in Chile, but as I began to understand more Spanish, I became a part of the Chilean host family.
 We woke up, greeted each other by kissing both cheeks, ate toast with avocados and Nescafe coffee, and talked about life at supper or the evening Once.

 I had a second home now just because I could converse in Spanish.

 Now when you know that you can teach yourself a language, let us come to the next question.

 Language is the brain and heart of every community.
 If you want to become a part of another culture and assimilate with people at the other end of the world, you will have to converse in their language else you wouldn’t understand their lives and would always remain a foreigner.